What is endpoint security, and how does it work?

 • Application control

 Application control classifies network traffic according to type, security risk, resource usage, and productivity levels.
 It aims to detect incoming traffic early enough to mitigate threats across the protected end-user devices.
-It enables companies to easily keep track of the traffic quality and route following its pre-designed network protocols.
+It enables companies to easily keep track of the traffic quality and routes following its pre-designed network protocols.

 • Data loss prevention (DLP)